Staff

 Until recently, Joanne was Vice-President, Corporate Strategy and Communications at the International Development Research Centre (IDRC).
 Prior to her time at IDRC, she was the Communications Advisor and Official Spokesperson to the 28th Governor General of Canada, David Johnston.
 Joanne is an accomplished, results-driven marketing and communications professional offering more than 30 years of experience in the field of public affairs, media relations, outreach, strategic planning and corporate governance.
 She has more than 25 years as a senior executive in a Crown corporation.
 Joanne has knowledge of sound governance principles, having worked with many different boards, elected or appointed, as well as expertise in monitoring and evaluation of performance.

-Joe Brown, Director
+Joe Brown, Treasurer

 A professional accountant since 1992, Joe was born and raised in Ottawa.
 He obtained his Bachelor of Commerce from Carleton University and later completed professional business courses at Queen’s University and Wharton Business School.
 After working for a chartered accounting firm, Joe spent 25 years in the Advanced Technology sector in a variety of finance related roles.
 For the last five years of his career, he was the Chief Financial Officer of MOSAID Technologies Incorporated, a publicly traded company on the Toronto Stock Exchange.
 Semi-retired, Joe does part-time virtual CFO work.